Solar analog

-Solar-type star, solar analogs (also analogues), and solar twins are stars that are particularly similar to the Sun.
+Solar-type stars, solar analogs (also analogues), and solar twins are stars that are particularly similar to the Sun.
 The stellar classification is a hierarchy with solar twin being most like the Sun followed by solar analog and then solar-type.
 Observations of these stars are important for understanding better the properties of the Sun in relation to other stars and the habitability of planets.

 By similarity to the Sun

 Defining the three categories by their similarity to the Sun reflects the evolution of astronomical observational techniques.
 Originally, solar-type was the closest that similarity to the Sun could be defined.
 Later, more precise measurement techniques and improved observatories allowed for greater precision of key details like temperature, enabling the creation of a solar analog category for stars that were particularly similar to the Sun.
 Later still, continued improvements in precision allowed for the creation of a solar-twin category for near-perfect matches.

 Similarity to the Sun allows for checking derived quantities—such as temperature, which is derived from the color index—against the Sun, the only star whose temperature is confidently known.
 For stars that are not similar to the Sun, this cross-checking cannot be done.